adamd3/BactSeq/README.md

 **BactSeq** is a Nextflow pipeline for performing bacterial RNA-Seq analysis.

+## News and updates

+- 28/09/23: Please see example contrasts table and functional enrichment file below in README.
+Docker and Singularity compatibility will be re-added soon.
+For now, the pipeline can be run using Conda.

 ## Pipeline summary

 The pipeline will perform the following steps: